Open Grills: Another Woman Testifies That She Helped Lori Drew and Set Up Mean Meier

 For the full story, click here.

-5 Responses to “Open Grills: Another Woman Testifies That She Helped Lori Drew and Set Up Mean Meier”
+5 thoughts on “Open Grills: Another Woman Testifies That She Helped Lori Drew and Set Up Mean Meier”

 I think you are correct but I might consider the eighth bolgia too, with its false advisers membership.